ytcalifax/ListOfShame/README.md

 ### [Yatopia] and [SugarcaneMC]
 > *The Combined power of paper forks and patches for maximum instability and maintainability!*

 Messy, tossed salad of people that haven't even really understood the patch system.
-And yes, *it's [that bad!][yaptopia]*
+And yes, *it's [that bad][yaptopia]!*

 ### [Mohist]
 > *Mohist is programmed to be malicious, game-breaking, and very unstable.*

-Mohist tricks users into deleting official plugin jars and installing unofficial modified builds.[^mohist]
+Mohist tricks users into deleting official plugin jars and [installing unofficial modified builds][mohist].

 ### Bukkit, CraftBukkit and Spigot
 > *Extremely outdated in terms of performance compared to other server software you have access to.*